andesol/personal-website/content/posts/pushing-the-footer.md

 ![floating footer](/post-img/float-footer.png)

-To push the footer to the bottom of the page (without making it stiky or anything) you can do:
+To push the footer to the bottom of the page (without making it sticky or anything) you can do:

 ```css
 body {